basp/hack/README.md

 By design, the return argument will be at `M[ARG]` when a function call returns.
 Additionally, `SP` will be equal to `ARG + 1`.

-If the caller (to which we return) has no locals then `LCL` will be equal to `ARG` and point to the same position in the stack.
+If the caller (to which we return) has no locals then `LCL` will be equal to `ARG` and point to the same position in the stack (like in the example above).

 ## Using the tool
 The **Hack** assembly is a .NET program that can be executed to perform various tasks.